-- Each Ontario school-age student is entitled to access publicly supported education regardless of the student's special needs; - Students who are exceptional are entitled to special education programs and services suited to their special needs; - Parents and guardians of exceptional students shall be invited to participate in meetings with respect to the identification, placement and review of such students.
+- Each Ontario school-age student is entitled to access publicly supported education regardless of the student's special needs; - Students who are exceptional are entitled to special education programs and services suited to their special needs; - Parents and guardians of students with exceptionalities shall be invited to participate in meetings with respect to the identification, placement and review of such students.

 Universal access to education is fundamental to our society.
-Special education programs are designed to ensure access by exceptional students to an education on the goals of education for all students.
+Special education programs are designed to ensure access by students with exceptionalities to an education on the goals of education for all students.